dscobol/dsc-gnu-DB2/Basic-Sample/README.md

 ```
 mkdir bin p-sqlscripts spool sql SQLScripts tcbl
 ```
+### Create the .env file
+**IMPORTANT NOTE:**
+The .env file will contain the userid and password to the database. **MAKE SURE** to add ".env" to your .gitignore so when you commit changes, the .env file will NOT be included.

-Copy docs/Code-GETDBID.txt into tcbl/ and rename to GETDBID.cbl.
+Copy docs/Code-env.txt to the Basic-Sample root and rename to .env .

-Edit GETDBID.cbl changing 'userid' to the userid and 'password' to the password.
-Only replace the text within the quotes!
-Make sure the userid and password are surrounded by quotes.
+Edit .env  changing name to sample , userid to the userid and passwd to the password.

 ### Running a program - DBCBEX01
 Copy docs/Code-prep-bind.txt into sql/ and rename to DBCBEX01.sql